 How we will refund you.
-We will refund you the price you paid for the art, including delivery costs, by the method you used for payment.
+We will refund you the price you paid for the art, minus all delivery costs, by the method you used for payment.
 However, we may make deductions from the price, as described below.
 If you are exercising your right to change your mind:

-We may reduce your refund of the price (excluding delivery costs) to reflect any reduction in the value of the art, if this has been caused by your handling them in a way which would not be permitted in a shop.
+We may reduce your refund of the price (in addition to delivery costs) to reflect any reduction in the value of the art, if this has been caused by your handling them in a way which would not be permitted in a shop.
 If we refund you the price paid before we are able to inspect the art and later discover you have handled it in an unacceptable way, you must pay us an appropriate amount.
 The maximum refund for delivery costs will be the costs of delivery by the least expensive delivery method we offer.
 For example, if we offer delivery of a product within 3-5 days at one cost but you choose to have the product delivered within 24 hours at a higher cost, then we will only refund what you would have paid for the cheaper delivery option.

 When your refund will be made.
 We will make any refunds due to you as soon as possible.
 If you are exercising your right to change your mind then your refund will be made within 14 days from the day on which we receive the art back from you or, if earlier, the day on which you provide us with evidence that you have sent the art back to us.

 Our rights to end the contract…

 We may end the contract if you break it.
 We may end the contract for a piece of art at any time by writing to you if you do not, within a reasonable time, allow us to deliver the art to you or you do not collect it from us;